deus369/zoxel/docs/tasks/optimize.md

 # optimize

+- [ ] sometimes lags and does not spawn actionbar, make this not time dependent
+    - [ ] voxel items failed ' ! voxel_texture_data->value is null'
+- [ ] collision failed because of 30 fps

+- [ ] catch crashes created by latest code

+- [ ] update vox models to their linked ones in a system over time - instead of in one function (load models)
+    - [ ] load only their needed LODs and not the entire model

+- [ ] extend terrain LOD size and vox blocks by one chunk so we can see lesser resolution vox blocks
+- [ ] handle vox block lod changes by loading / unloading at depths
+- [ ] don't close same nodes that are vox blocks (only solid and air) - do a check with voxel types
+    - [ ] add VoxelNodeGroup byte setting onto voxel meta data
+        - pass in array of these settings to the close functions
+        - if any voxel in nodes is a vox block, dont group
+    - don't close nodes with open end nodes (voxel links)

-- [ ] Block Spawns huge refactor
+- [x] Block Spawns huge refactor
     - [x] remove BlockSpawns component as we are no longer using it
     - [x] when updating voxels at end nodes, check for VoxelNodeLink's entity and delete entity on close
-    - [ ] finish rest of refactor things
+    - [x] finish rest of refactor things
+    - [x] re do frustum for Block Spawns using delve function
+    - [x] put vox cloning on a system frame

+- [ ] rename ChunkOctree to VoxelNode
-- [ ] catch crashes
+    - [ ] rename the nodes to links - with void* for more general pointer

 - [ ] toggle transparent terrain mesh so i can catch minivoxes?

-- [ ] don't close same nodes that are vox blocks (only solid and air) - do a check with voxel types
-    - don't close nodes with open end nodes (voxel links)

-- [ ] re do frustum for Block Spawns using delve function

 - [ ] toggle key for raycast selection on minivox voxels (mini mode selection or not)
     - so we can test by deleting grass

-- [ ] update vox models to their linked ones in a system over time - instead of in one function (load models)
-    - [ ] load only their needed LODs and not the entire model

 # later